giirugiru/asawhistle/README.md

 ## About
 Because short codes are great, but readable codes are better.

 ## Source File Basics
 All Swift source file should end with .swift.
 The naming format should be name+type.swift.
+Naming format should use PascalCase.
+For example: `HomeViewController.swift`.
 Before creating a new file, please check all existing file name on the project that may cause ambiguosity to the name of your new file, then change your new file name accordingly.

 ### Language
 File name language should be in English, with exceptions of some Indonesian words that may cause confusion when translated to english/the name itself is a part of the feature name.
 Discuss with other devs about this issue.